jdkula/cs110-gradebook-mods/README.md

 Provides a `localStorage`-backed autocomplete for assignments, doing fuzzy-matching on all the comments you've written so far and allowing you to insert them quickly and easily.

+**Usage**: Automatically saves content when text-boxes go away.
+Start typing to search, then use up/down arrow keys (or mouse) to select, and press enter (or click) to autocomplete.
+If you want to remove a suggestion, you can highlight it and press Delete (Fn+Delete on Mac) to remove it.

 Autocompleter depends on [farzher/fuzzysort](https://github.com/farzher/fuzzysort)